dylan0d/SpotifyVennDiagram/README.md

 # SpotifyVennDiagram
 Takes 2 playlists and creates a venn diagram of shared songs, in theory

-So far it just outputs the sets Playlist1/Playlist2, Playlist2/Playlist1 and Playlist1∩Playlist2 to the terminal Tkinter file draws a blank venn diagram so far
+It just outputs the sets Playlist1/Playlist2, Playlist2/Playlist1 and Playlist1∩Playlist2 to the terminal and also to a nice[citation needed] little Venn Diagram.

-Tkinter necessary
+If you have python at all and TKinter then this should be fine.
+If not then it won't run but you're not missing out on much tbh, not sure how you found this in the first place really.